ElemeFE/node-interview/sections/en-us/process.md

 The common interview question is what are the differences between `child.kill` and `child.send`.
 One is based on the signal system, the other is based on IPC.

-> <a name="q-child"></a> Does the parent process or child process death affect each other?
+> <a name="q-child"></a> Does the death of parent process or child process  affect each other?
 What is an orphan process?

 The death of a child process will not affect the parent process.
 When the child process dies (the last thread of the thread group, usually when the "lead" thread dies), it will send a death signal to its parent process.
 On the other hand, when the parent process dies, by default, the child process will follow the death.
 But at this time, if the child process is in the operational state, dead state, etc., it will be adopted by process identifier 1(the init system process) and become an orphaned process.
 In addition, when the child process dies("terminated" state), the parent process does not call `wait()` or `waitpid()` to return the child's infomation in time, there is a `PCB` remaining in the process table.
 The child process is called a zombie process.